On the 18th June 2026, the second edition of Catastrophe and Systemic Change will be published by London Publishing Partnership (LPP).

 The Grenfell Tower tragedy was the worst residential fire in London since World War II.
 It killed seventy-two people in the richest borough of one of the wealthiest countries in the world.
 Like other catastrophic events before it and since, it has the power to bring about lasting change.
 But will it?
 The historical evidence is weighed against ‘lessons being learned’ in a meaningful or enduring way.

-In an attempt to understand why, despite enormous efforts, we persistently fail to learn from catastrophic events, this book uses the details of the Grenfell fire as a case study to consider two questions.
+In an attempt to understand why, despite enormous efforts, we persistently fail to learn from catastrophic events, this book uses the details of the Grenfell fire and the subsequent Inquiry as a case study to consider two questions.

 • Why don’t we learn?